 - Fuel Surcharge: Most companies will tack on a fuel surcharge when gas prices are high or when a customer makes special requests such as asking the driver to go a longer route or stop by a tourist spot such as the Hollywood sign.
 Expect to pay a 5% – 10% surcharge.
 Remember to ask about this extra charge before deviating from your original request.

 - Additional Hours: If you end up needing the limo for more than you requested, you will be billed for the extra hours.
 Additional hours will start immediately after the end of your scheduled time.
 Expect to pay a much higher rate than the regular hourly price.
 Typically, extra hours cost $130 – $300 per hour.

-- Wait Time: You will be charged an additional fee if your drive has to wait for you.
+- Wait Time: You will be charged an additional fee if your driver has to wait for you.
 Wait time fees start 15 minutes after the scheduled pick-up time has lapsed.
 You will incur a fee for every 15 minutes the driver has to wait.
 Wait time fees will vary depending on the company and are typically based on the hourly rate for your chosen limo.

 - Parking: If free parking is not available in the area you will have to reimburse the total cost to the operator.
 You will most likely have to pay a parking fee when being picked up from an airport as cars are not allowed to wait on the curb for very long.